 About Chinese Black Pepper Steak:

-I rarely order this dish at a restaurant because it’s so easy to make, so when I’m out I’d prefer to order something more exotic and save this dish for home.
-There are just a few ingredients (unlike some Chinese recipes) it preps and cooks quickly, and the results are outstanding.
+I rarely order this dish at a restaurant because it’s so easy to make.
+When I’m out I’d prefer to order something more exotic and save this dish for home.
+There are just a few ingredients (unlike some Chinese recipes) so it preps and cooks quickly, and the results are outstanding.
 It’s easy to pull off a restaurant-quality dish when you’re making Chinese Black Pepper Steak.

 The beef turns out luscious and tender, wrapped in a silky sauce fragrant with ginger, spiced with black pepper, and full of umami goodness.
-The onions and bell pepper and green onion add a little freshness to the party, cooked till crisp-tender, accenting all the flavors.
+The onions, bell pepper and green onion add a little freshness to the party, cooked till crisp-tender, accenting all the flavors.

 The Black Pepper Sauce: